ChibiOS/ChibiOS/readme.txt

 *** 1.5.8 ***
 - FIX: Fixed missing files from ST library zip file (bug 3006629).
+- NEW: Added a demo for the AT91SAM7S256 and board files for the Olimex SAM7-P256.
+The demo has been contributed by Alexander Kozaruk.
+- Fixed some wrong paths into the demos readme files.
 - Formatting fixes to the port templates.
 - Added notes about copyright assignment to the documentation.
 Fixed some problems in the licensing FAQ page.